Celebrating Mothers | April 2024

 With your generosity, we have been able to do that by providing life-saving food and medicine.
 With your continuous support, we will continue to provide as much help as we can.

-Nalongo is one of millions of impoverished women around the world whose day-to-day lives are spent in an endless cycle of trying to provide for themselves and their children with too little resources.
-At the International Children’s Fund, it is not only our goal to provide for the wellbeing of these women and children, but also to create long-lasting change in the systems that perpetuate this cycle of poverty.
+Nalongo is one of millions of impoverished women around the world whose day-to-day lives are spent in an endless cycle of trying to provide for themselves and their children with too few resources.
+At the International Children’s Fund, it is not only our goal to provide for the well-being of these women and children, but also to create long-lasting change in the systems that perpetuate this cycle of poverty.

 One initiative for sustainable development is our Girls College in Monrovia, Liberia.
 This project will empower women with something no one can ever take away from them: an education.
 With opportunities to study nursing, computer science, business administration, and much more, this college will open doors for women across Africa to have more agency and independence.
 They will be more likely to get jobs and a stable source of income with which they can participate in and strengthen their local economy.
 Female representation in education and careers are crucial to gender equality, and this project promotes this representation in every way possible.